A short while ago, I shared some communications with a farmer regarding neonicotinoids and bees.

 "There is an interval of 8 months between the application of the insecticide and the arrival of a bee."

 But this is inconsequential because for the reasons outlined above.

 "Agronomists are genuine professionals who challenge each other with crop-risk v environment-risk arguments."

 This may or may not be the case, but at the end of the day, they are also paid commission on sales of agro-chemical products sold to farmers.

-I also wonder why it is that farmers use chemicals even when ‘pest levels’ do not reach a level deemed necessary for using chemicals - i.e. because professionals advise them to do so.
+I also wonder if this is partly why farmers use chemicals even when ‘pest levels’ do not reach a level deemed necessary for using chemicals - i.e. because professionals advise them to do so.